 What does a CSA Membership Include?

-- Bi-weekly Bouquets (every other week) Pickup during the growing season (scroll down for date details).
+- Seasonal Bouquets (every 1-3 weeks as we follow the harvest) Pickup during the growing season

 - Pickup Location: My home in Lehi near Snow Springs Elementary (address sent after purchase)

 - Pickup Time: Designated Wednesdays between 4-5 pm.
 We follow the harvest so bouquets will be picked up every 1-3 weeks during the season.
 I will send a text a week before a bouquet will need to be picked up.

 4 SPRING CSA Bouquets

 Blooms in Season: Peonies, ranunculus, anemones, tulips, daffodils, Iceland poppies, roses, foxglove, bee balm etc.

 Blooms in Season: Sunflowers, zinnias, snapdragons, dahlias, globe amaranth, celosia, lemon basil, delphinium etc.